 Besides his continual involvement with seemingly every aspect of musical theatre, Scott is also an ordained minister, serving as pastor of the SF branch of Community of Christ.
 His schedule seems jam-packed even in this abbreviated rundown of his resume, but in the midst of doing everything all the time, he’s remained a faithful supporter of Outreach’s work, performing more than a dozen benefit concerts on our behalf since 1989, up to and including one in 2016.
 This year’s concert brought in nearly $2,500 to support Outreach’s work, as well as the following quote from Scott, whose selflessness and musical gifts have inspired kindhearted crowds to donate a total of $16,595.62 to Outreach since his concerts first began.
 Extra kudos for his rigorous bookkeeping!

 Well, heck.
 We’re happy to help, but really, we should be thanking you, Scott.
-None of our work would be possible without the trust and dedication of wonderful, kindhearted people like you.
+None of our work would be possible without the trust and dedication of our wonderful, kindhearted supporters.
 So we’ll return your serve: Thank you right back, Scott, for all you do in this world.
 We make beautiful music together.

 How To Help